 The Metro also has four integrated cable car lines (Lines H, J and K and L) with 12 stations plus two integrated bus lines (Metroplus lines L1 and L2) with 27 stations.
 The Line L cable car to Parque Arví has an extra fare.

-The metro fare is only 2,400 pesos.
+The metro fare is only 2,430 pesos ($0.64).
 And it is cheaper with a metro card (Civica), so it is highly recommended to get one.
-The fare is only 2,125 pesos with a Civica card, so you save 11.5 percent.
+The fare is only 2,255 pesos with a Civica card, so you save 11.6 percent.
 And with the Civica card you go through turn-styles to avoid the ticket window lines that can be very long, particularly during rush hour.

 The Civica card is easy to sign up for with an ID (cedula or passport).
 And it can be recharged with funds at any station’s ticket window.
 Civica cards can be obtained in offices located at the Itagüí, Niquía, San Antonio, and San Javier metro stations.

 Beside the metro, Medellín has an extensive bus system.
-The fare for the buses typically ranges from 2,000 pesos to 2,100 pesos.
+The fare for the buses typically ranges from 2,100 pesos to 2,200 pesos.
 The lowest fare buses are typically connections to the metro.
-And the metro system has started adding Civica card support on some of these metro connection buses.
+And the metro system has adding Civica card support on the metro connection buses.

 With the metro system and extensive bus routes, it is quite possible to live without a car in Medellín.
 I have lived without a car in the city for over seven years.
 And the majority of expats living in the city (reportedly over 80 percent) do not have a car.